Linaro/lava/doc/data-export.rst

 Once the bundle has been downloaded, data from the bundle can be used with other export calls to obtain more detail.

+.. index:: xmlrpc

+.. _xml_rpc:

 XML-RPC
 *******

 LAVA uses XML-RPC to communicate between dispatchers and the server and `methods <../../api/help>`_ are available to query various information in LAVA.

+.. warning:: When using XML-RPC to communicate with a remote server,
+             check whether ``https://`` can be used to protect the token.
+             ``http://`` connections to a remote XML-RPC server will transmit the token in plaintext.
+Not all servers have ``https://`` configured.
+If a token becomes compromised, login to that LAVA instance and delete the token before creating a new one.

 The general structure of an XML-RPC call can be shown in this python snippet::